 Fish oil is one of the best supplements to add to your dog’s diet.
-Fish oil supports your canine companion’s heart health, promotes a silky coat, reduces itchy and flaky skin, and relieves allergies and joint pain.
-It can even strengthen their immune system and help them fight cancer.
+Fish oil supports your canine companion’s heart health, promotes a silky coat, reduces itchy and flaky skin, and can help relieve allergies and joint pain.
+It can even help strengthen their immune system and could help them fight canine cancer.

 All of this is because fish oil contains omega-3 fatty acids, an essential “good” type of fat that helps your dog’s body and brain.
 Like humans, dogs can’t produce omega-3 fatty acids on their own and must get them from their diet.
 If you’re considering including fish oil as a part of your dog’s nutritional routine, here’s what you need to know.

-What Are These Fatty Acids Found in Fish Oil?
+What Are Fatty Acids Found in Fish Oil?

 There are four types of dietary fats: trans fats, saturated fats, monounsaturated fats, and polyunsaturated fats.
 Omega fatty acids, found in polyunsaturated fats, create important hormones that regulate blood flow and inflammation.
 However, they aren’t found naturally in the body.
 Omega-3 is found primarily in cold-water fish, shellfish, plant and nut oils, and flaxseed.
 But, your dog needs omega-3 in their diet for several reasons.

 Omega-3 also helps balance out omega-6 fatty acids, commonly found in processed foods and most grains.
 Since many dog food manufacturers use meat from corn-fed animals or refined oil (which are high in omega-6), dogs often have an overabundance of omega-6 fatty acids in their diet.
 Your dog ends up with too much omega-6 and not nearly enough omega-3 fatty acids.
 Humans (and dogs) need omega-6 fatty acids, but our modern diet often has too many.
 The body needs both in proper balance, and the same is true for dogs.

 Why Should I Give My Dog Fish Oil?